sabrinashen/prep-ruby-parallel_2/README.md

 # prep-ruby-parallel
-selenium grid with rspec and parallel_tests
+automation framework - selenium grid with rspec and parallel_tests